SEA-ME/ADS_Object-Detection-and-Avoidance/README.md

 ## Objective / Goal of the project

-- To develop a robust simulation-based object detection and avoidance system that can detect obstacles and execute safe lane changes.
+- To develop a robust simulation-based object detection that can detect obstacles and execute safe lane changes.
+- To apply the most appropriate algorithm for collision avoidance.
 - To generate alerts for drivers during autonomous maneuvers and ensure smooth reintegration into traffic.
 - To successfully implement and test the system on a PiRacer model car, using real cameras and sensors.